NicoTeffer/HTML/README.md

-# HTML
+# HTML5 & CSS3
-Learning semantic HTML
+Learning semantic HTML & CSS!

-This is a Repostitory for learning semantic HTML.
+This is a Repostitory for learning semantic HTML & CSS.